dj-stripe/dj-stripe/CONTRIBUTING.rst

     $ python runtests.py
     $ tox

+.. note:: Most pep8 errors in this package either of type E501 or E128.

+    Run flake8 with the ignore flag to hide those errors
+    $ flake8 dj-stripe tests --ignore=E501,E128

 To get flake8 and tox, just pip install them into your virtualenv.

 7. Check the test coverage report.
 Make sure coverage hasn't dropped::